SPORTS CAR WAREHOUSE

 MGA Buyer's Guide

-These first MGAs were fitted with a slightly upgraded version of the pushrod 1489-cc BMC B-series engine first used on the MG Magnette in 1953.
-The MGA version had the requisite two SU carburetors that were synonymous with British sports cars, and a slightly hotter cam.
-Complementing its smooth curves, the MGA was almost devoid of chrome, aside from the neat grille.
-The car had no external door handles, and even the trunk had no outside handle, being released by a pull handle behind the driver’s seat.
+The initial MGAs featured a slightly upgraded version of the pushrod 1489-cc BMC B-series engine, first used in the MG Magnette in 1953.
+The MGA version included two SU carburetors, a hallmark of British sports cars, and a slightly enhanced camshaft.
+Reflecting its sleek curves, the MGA was nearly devoid of chrome, except for the tidy grille.
+The car lacked external door handles, and even the trunk was opened by a pull handle located behind the driver’s seat.

-The cockpit was nicely finished, with a folding soft top that tucked neatly under the rear shroud behind the seats, covered by a vinyl envelope for the separate side curtains.
-Leather-upholstered seats were comfortable for the period, with the dash, door panels and cockpit surround covered in matching vinyl.
-The dash held a full set of gauges, with the horn button idiosyncratically inset in the radio speaker grille at the center of the dashboard.
-The MGA 1500 is a very pleasant car to drive.
-Both in period reports and from current experience, its handling is as good as any car produced in the ’50s.
-Others may have been quicker or faster, but the MGA is perfectly comfortable in freeway traffic.
+The cockpit was well-appointed, with a folding soft top that stowed neatly under the rear shroud behind the seats, covered by a vinyl envelope for the separate side curtains.
+The seats were upholstered in leather and quite comfortable for the era, with matching vinyl covering the dash, door panels, and cockpit surround.
+The dashboard featured a full set of gauges, with the horn button uniquely set in the radio speaker grille at the center.
+The MGA 1500 is a delight to drive; both contemporary reports and current experiences affirm its excellent handling, comparable to the best cars of the 1950s.
+While others may have been quicker, the MGA remains perfectly comfortable in freeway traffic.

-The 1500 was replaced in 1959 by the MGA 1600.
-It was nearly identical to the earlier car except for the slight increase in engine capacity and horsepower, the addition of front disc brakes and a subtle change in taillights.
-From 1958 to 1960, MG also produced the twin-cam engine, which offered better performance at the expense of dependability.
-From 1960, a “De Luxe” version of the 1600 was offered, equipped with the four-wheel disc brakes and racing wheels of the twin-cam car.
+In 1959, the 1500 was succeeded by the MGA 1600, which was nearly identical to its predecessor except for a slight increase in engine capacity and horsepower, the addition of front disc brakes, and a subtle change in taillights.
+Between 1958 and 1960, MG also produced a twin-cam engine variant, offering better performance at the cost of reliability.
+From 1960, a “De Luxe” version of the 1600 was available, featuring four-wheel disc brakes and racing wheels from the twin-cam model.
 In 1961, the 1600 engine was upgraded to 1622 cc, offered in the MGA Mark II.

-When buying any MGA, make sure the body is in very good shape, with little or no rust.
-Mechanical repairs are easy and parts are readily available.
-There is little difference in desirability between the 1500 and 1600 models, though prices of all MGAs are starting to creep up.
-With its lovely lines, great handling, comfortable interior and good performance, the MGA is finally getting the attention it deserves.
+When purchasing an MGA, ensure the body is in excellent condition with minimal rust.
+Mechanical repairs are straightforward, and parts are readily available.
+There is little difference in desirability between the 1500 and 1600 models, though prices for all MGAs are rising.
+With its beautiful lines, superb handling, comfortable interior, and strong performance, the MGA is finally receiving the recognition it deserves.

 SOURCE: http://www.sportscarmarket.com